 - Small amount of cash for purchases (newspapers, beauty salon services, gift shop items)

-Patients should consult Bryn Mawr Rehab staff before bringing hair dryers or any sharp objects into the hospital, including razors, scissors or nail clippers.
+You should consult Bryn Mawr Rehab staff before bringing hair dryers or any sharp objects into the hospital—including razors, scissors or nail clippers.

-Please do not bring any medications (prescription, over-the-counter or illegal drugs) to the hospital.
+Please don’t bring any medications (prescription, over-the-counter or illegal drugs) to Bryn Mawr Rehab Hospital.
 All medication you take while a patient at the hospital have been prescribed by your physician, are dispensed by the hospital pharmacy and administered by a trained professional.
-Patients are not permitted to administer their own medication or to keep personal medications unless approved by their physician.
+You’re not permitted to administer you own medication or to keep personal medications unless approved by your physician.

-If you are concerned that you are not receiving medication you regularly take at home, please ask your nurse or physician.
+If you’re concerned that you’re not receiving medication you regularly take at home, please speak with your nurse or physician.

 During your stay